sadhbh-c0d3/cpp20-orderbook/readme.md

 ## Journey from C++98 to C++20

-I wanted to show as the user of C++ the evolution of the programming techniques from C++98 up to C++20, and so I have organised commits in a specific way so that first commits show how this would be implemented in C++98, and with every next commit we move towards C++20 concepts and co-routines happens.
+I wanted to show, how do I see as the user of C++, the evolution of the programming techniques from C++98 up to C++20.

+I have organised commits in a specific way so that first commits show how this would be implemented in C++98, and with every next commit we move towards C++20 concepts and co-routines happens.